ziyoung/better-wilcom-docs/wilcom-docs/Production/output/Read_designs_from_embroidery_disk.md

 ![OpenEmbroideryDisk.png](assets/OpenEmbroideryDisk.png)

-3From the Look In list, select the floppy disk drive.
+3. From the Look In list, select the floppy disk drive.

-4Select the disk format.
+4. Select the disk format.
 Either:

 - Select the format from the Diskette Format list.
 - Select the Auto Detect checkbox and let EmbroideryStudio automatically determine the format.
 This generally takes longer.

-5Click OK.
+5. Click OK.
 The Open From Embroidery Disk dialog opens.

 ![OpenFromEmbroideryDisk.png](assets/OpenFromEmbroideryDisk.png)

-6From the Designs of Type list, select a design type.
+6. From the Designs of Type list, select a design type.
 Any designs saved on disk are listed in the panel.
 If no designs are listed, make sure that the correct drive and disk format are selected.

 Note: If the Options button is available, you can set [recognition](../../glossary/glossary) options for the design.

-7Click Open.
+7. Click Open.

 ## Related topics...